welwood08/merlin/README.md

 ### Botfile saving
 To save the PA botfiles every tick, change `savedumps` to `True` in excalibur.pg.py and make sure that the merlin folder itself, or a subdirectory called "dumps", is writable by the account running excalibur.

-To share the dumps with others, add a section to your apache or nginx config, e.g.
+To share the dumps with others, add a section to your Apache or nginx config, e.g.

 ##### Apache